jtouzi/aws_global_accelerator/lab-1-create-aws-global-accelerator/README.md

 </details>

+### 8. Origin cloaking
+The ALBs the CloudFormation stack launched are internal ALBs, verify that you can't access them directly using their DNS, you must use the Global Accelerator to access the application.
+Note that Global Accelerator also support external ALBs.

 # Checkpoint

 At this point, you have created the workshop infrastructure as well as a simple AWS Global Accelerator.
 We can now take a deeper look into the details of AWS Global Accelerator!
 [Proceed to Lab 2](../lab-2-traffic-distribution)